1995–96 Iraq FA Cup

-The 1995–96 Iraq FA Cup was the 19th edition of the Iraq FA Cup as a clubs-only competition.
+The 1995–96 Iraq FA Cup was the 19th edition of the Iraq FA Cup as a club competition.
 The tournament was won by Al-Zawraa for the fourth consecutive time and the 11th time in their history, beating Al-Shorta 2–1 in the final.
 The previous rounds saw Al-Zawraa beat Al-Shuala 6–0, Salahaddin 6–0, Al-Sulaikh 4–1 and Al-Naft 1–0.
 Meanwhile, Al-Shorta had eliminated Al-Quwa Al-Jawiya in the semi-finals 4–2 on penalties after Al-Quwa Al-Jawiya had beaten Al-Ramadi 2–1 with a golden goal in the quarter-finals.
 Al-Zawraa also won the 1995–96 Iraqi Advanced League to complete their third double in a row.